IceCruelStuff/dino-cheat/README.md

 ## How to use
 1. Open Chrome and type in `chrome://dino`
 2. Press `F12` and then go the the `console` section
-3. Open the [code here](https://github.com/IceCruelStuff/dino-cheat/blob/master/cheat.js) and paste it into the console
+3. Copy the [code here](https://github.com/IceCruelStuff/dino-cheat/blob/master/cheat.js) and paste it into the console